 Proper treatment of periodontal disease in pregnant women reduces their risk of pregnancy complications by up to 50%.
 There are many safe, non-surgical procedures that periodontists can use to rid patients of harmful bacteria and alleviate the effects of gingivitis and periodontal infection.

 At the start of the visit, the dentist will thoroughly examine the patient’s gums, teeth, and jawbone.
 They may also use X-rays to take a closer look at how the disease is progressing and where exactly the affected areas are.
-The dentist can then make a precise diagnosis.
+The dentist can then make a precise periodontal diagnosis.

 Scaling and root planning are common, non-surgical procedures that remove bacterial toxins from the gum pockets and rid the tooth and root surfaces of calculus (tartar).
 The dentist will also provide their patient with recommendations and advice on how they can maintain their oral health and reduce risks to their child’s health at home.
 Smoking cessation, taking supplementary vitamins, and making dietary changes are all simple ways patients can vastly reduce the effects of periodontal disease.